Welcome to Oslo

 Take the airport express train (Flytoget) It departs to Oslo S every 10. minutes most of the day.
 Early morning/late evening it departs every 20. minutes.

-Buy a ticket on a big orange ticket-box, normal adult tickets are 210 NOK, while student or senior tickets (67 years and above) are half price.
+Preorder, buy a ticket in their Flytoget app or on a big orange ticket-box, normal adult tickets are 240 NOK, while student or senior tickets (67 years and above) are half price.
+Tickets are valid for 90 days and can be used on any departure.
 If you want a regular ticket, you can also just swipe your credit card when you pass the gates, press the “Oslo S”-station, and you will be charged for 1 adult.

 Cheaper

 Take a regular Vy train.
-They don’t run as often and take a few minutes longer, but they only cost 114 NOK.
+They don’t run as often and take a few minutes longer, but they only cost 124 NOK.
 Senior tickets (67 years and above) are half price.
-Buy your ticket on the grey/red boxes, or use the Vy app.
-You can take L12 Kongsberg, R10 Drammen or R11 Skien.
+Buy your ticket on the blue/red boxes, or use the Vy app.
+You can take R12 Kongsberg, R10 Drammen or R11 Skien.

 Flexible

 You can also take the airport busses (Flybussen), which can be especially handy if you dont live in the city centre, as they cover different routes and have more stops.
-Adult tickets are 209 NOK, student and senior tickets are 129 NOK.
+Adult tickets are 239 NOK, student and senior tickets are 145 NOK.
 Note that prices are higher if you buy the tickets on the buss.
-Tickets can be prebought on their webpage.
-As the tickets are flexible and can also be used on later departures, this can be a handy option if you want to buy the tickets in advance and not be stress out if your plane is delayed.
+Tickets can be prebought on their webpage and are valid for 30 days.
+As the tickets are flexible, this can be a handy option if you want to buy the tickets in advance and not be stress out if your plane is delayed.

 Going directly